• Home

 For those of you who will celebrate Mother’s Day with your family in tact – some lovingly – some begrudgingly – please remember to enjoy your day.
 Take the time to listen to your mom, embrace the moment and share part of yourself with her.

-I lost my mother twenty-seven years ago.
+I lost my mother thirty years ago.
 Although I feel as if I am healing with the passing of time, there are occasions when the pain is still very raw.
 I miss my mom every day – and especially on those days when I want to share pleasant experiences, family gatherings and personal successes.
 I miss her even more during those days when life is not so easy . . . and I’d like to talk to her about it.

 My mother and I were very close.
 I have a lot of friends – many of whom are very good friends – however, my mother was – and will always be – my best friend.
 She knew me – she understood me – she loved me unconditionally.
 I may have disappointed her at times, but she never used her love as a weapon to promote guilt; instead, she enveloped me with her positive attitude, her steadfast determination and gentle benevolence.
 She was a good listener, a great counselor, a fabulous role model and an amazing woman.

-Even though more than two and half decades have passed since I lost my mother, I can still hear her wisdom and feel her love.
+Even though more than three decades have passed since I lost my mother, I can still hear her wisdom and feel her love.
 When I stop long enough to reflect upon my choices or decisions – I can feel her on my shoulder and hear her advice.
 And . . .
 I say, “Thank you, Mom, for building a solid foundation for me when I was a child, for always supporting me, for loving my children as you loved me and for always being the role model I aspire to be.”

 Happy Mother’s Day to all — and remember – whether you are with your mother today or not – she is with you!